 You cannot afford to sit and wait for inspiration to strike.

-Use the tips from this guide to spark unique blog post ideas and blast away at a new content piece with a sense of purpose.
-They will get you into the writing zone and you will not get stuck for topics to write about.
+Use the tips from this guide to find blog post ideas and blast away at a new blog post with a sense of purpose.
+They will get you into the writing zone and you will not get stuck for ideas to write about.

 The worst thing that can happen to an idea is to let it slip through your fingers like sand.
 Inspiration comes and goes in a flash so make sure to capture it.